Instructors and Staff

 Filming and Editing – Rebecca Dumbrille

-I’ve always been been drawn to the arts.
-I studied visual arts in University at Emily Carr and towards the end of my undergrad, I started working at Actorium, an acting school with a strong focus on the art of acting and a culture of diversity and inclusion.
+I’ve always been drawn to the arts.
+I studied visual arts at the University of Emily Carr and towards the end of my undergrad, I started working at Actorium, an acting school with a strong focus on the art of acting and a culture of diversity and inclusion.

 When I was younger, I never saw myself reflected in the media and so this was deeply satisfying, and it was there that I really fell in love with film as a format.
-I have spent the past three years honing my skills on camera, editing and colour grading.
+I have spent the past three years honing my skills in camera, editing, and colour grading.

 My interest is in capturing the human experience through colour and movement, and my goal is to make stories that show the true diversity of our world so that other young people can have the experience of seeing themselves reflected in media.

 Liz Wurzinger BA studied Graphic and Media Design in her homeland Austria before relocating to Vancouver in 2011.
 She enjoys the brain-wrecking concept and idea-finding process of each project as much as the obsessive crafting of fine layouts.
 Liz has recently been helping to refine Actorium’s visual language.

 Academy Award-winning Producer Fred Roos (IMDb) has worked with some of Hollywood’s most gifted filmmakers and actors over the last four decades, producing some of the most unique films of our time.
 Roos’ long-term collaboration with Francis Ford Coppola includes producing the Academy Award-winning Best Picture The Godfather Part II and the Academy Award-nominated Best Pictures Apocalypse Now, The Godfather, Part III, and The Conversation (winner of the Palm d’Or at Cannes).